The Complete Guide to Oak Timber Framing in Scotland

 What is oak timber framing?

 It is a traditional method of construction using large oak beams joined with techniques such as mortise and tenon joints.
-It creates a strong and visually striking structure that can last for centuries.
+This creates a strong and visually striking structure that can last for centuries.

 How much does an oak timber frame extension cost in Scotland?

-Costs vary depening on size and complexity of the project.
+Costs vary depending on the size and complexity of the project.
 We provide tailored quotes for each client, with honest pricing at the heart of our business.

 Is oak framing sustainable?